 Some bacteria are known to be of particular importance in healthcare settings.
 These include multidrug resistant organisms such as methicillin resistant Staphylococcus aureus (“golden staph”), vancomycin resistant enterococci (VRE), and more recently the group of organisms known collectively as carbapenamase resistant enterococci (CRE).

 This organism often occurs in patients who have had previous treatment with antibiotics and can cause severe illness and even deaths, and has been associated with a number of outbreaks in hospitals and nursing homes in Europe and North America.
-In Victoria we began carrying out surveillance for hospital identified cases of Clostridium difficile infection soon after several cases of severe disease were identified.
+In Victoria we began carrying out surveillance for hospital identified cases of Clostridioides difficile infection soon after several cases of severe disease were identified.
 The level of C.difficile disease in Victoria has never approached levels seen overseas.
 It is possible this is partly due to a combination of monitoring and attention to infection control and hand hygiene rates.

 More information on monitoring of these organisms can be found at the following links: